 Architecture Mode

 Architectural thinking is a particular cognitive mode.
-Sweller's work (Cognitive Load Theory, Springer, 2011) showed that tasks requiring holding many elements and their links in mind (software architecture, engineering design, legal analysis of complex contracts) demand maximum offloading of working memory from any external stimuli.
-Pure silence is not enough — it leaves "noise" from your own thoughts.
-A long harmonic tone works as an "acoustic anchor" that occupies a definite cortical region and prevents it from "drifting" into random thoughts.
+Sweller's work (Cognitive Load Theory, Springer, 2011) showed that tasks requiring you to hold many elements and their links in mind (software architecture, engineering design, legal analysis of complex contracts) demand maximum offloading of working memory from any external stimuli.
+Pure silence isn't enough; it leaves noise from your own thoughts.
+A long harmonic tone works as an acoustic anchor that occupies a definite cortical region and prevents it from drifting into random thoughts.

-Use this mix for architectural decisions in programming (microservices, databases, APIs), for systems analysis, for legal analysis of complex contracts, for engineering design (CAD, modelling), for academic writing of theses and review articles, and for project planning with many stakeholders.
-Volume 35–45 dB — the sound should be an "acoustic film," not an "event."
-Pairs with Melodic Gong (deepen meditation), 432 Hz (as a standalone background), Deep Work (more "material" analogue).
+Use this mix for architectural decisions in programming (microservices, databases, APIs), for systems analysis, for legal analysis of complex contracts, for engineering design (CAD, modelling), for academic writing of theses and review articles, or for project planning with many stakeholders.
+Volume 35 to 45 dB; the sound should be an acoustic film, not an event.
+Pairs with Melodic Gong (to deepen meditation), 432 Hz (as a standalone background) or Deep Work (a more material analogue).

 Sounds (2)